PUYJALON-Pierre/Medilabo/eureka-server/README.md

 Application develop in Java, that let microservices registring into Eureka server in order to hold their informations.

-This allow to locate instances of microservices and make them communicate, without themselves directly knowing eachother.
+This allows to locate instances of microservices and make them communicate, without themselves directly knowing eachother.

-This microservice is part of Medilabo project which allow screening of type 2 diabetes for patients by using their personnals informations and doctor's notes left during consultations.
+This microservice is part of Medilabo project which allows screening of type 2 diabetes for patients by using their personnals informations and doctor's notes left during consultations.

 Available for all platforms (PC, tablets, phones)